 Since the Selected Media Type is a DICOM Media Type, the representations in the response shall be encoded using the Selected Transfer Syntax.
 See Section 6.1.1.8.6.

-The UID of the Selected Transfer Syntax may optionally be supplied as a media type parameter in the Content-Type header field to convey the Transfer Syntax used to encode the data set in the PS3.10 File Format in the response.
+The UID of the Selected Transfer Syntax may optionally be supplied as a media type parameter in the Content-Type header field to convey the Transfer Syntax used to encode the data set in the PS3.10 DICOM File Format (see PS3.10) in the response.

 Insert PS3.18 Section 6.4.5 as follows: